engineyard/ey-docs/pages/upgrading-free-trial-to-full-account.md

 ###Configuring Your New Environment

-When you are ready, go to your dashboard and click the **Stop** button associated with the environment you are planning to upgrade.
+When you are ready, go to your Dashboard and click the **Stop** button associated with the environment you are planning to upgrade.

 ![Stop Instance](images/01_stop_instance.png)